devmanuel/Junkyard/minutes-Ali.md

 1. + There should be a budget prepared by the hosting institution.
 The program will be the same what was announced earlier.
     + The program should be announced on the ALI website.
+    + It is the responsibility of the local organizers to schedule the event at an appropriate time in consultation with the participants and the speakers.

+2. +